Today, Christopher Wachtel is a sturdy and present force behind WordCom.

 Chris has worked diligently at bringing WordCom to a place that could offer data intelligence to clients in many different forms and on various levels.
 The tagline “Intelligent Target Marketing” that graces the WordCom logo is indicative of his vision for the company’s core focus: providing the tools clients need to get the most out of their marketing efforts.

 From machine operator to delivery driver to President and CEO, Chris has remained grounded.
 He is smart, professional, approachable, and honest in his work.
 Sporting his traditional jeans and rugby shirt uniform every day, he shuns the stereotypical suited CEO look.
 “Even when I was a kid, I hated dressing up for events,” he says with a laugh.
 “Why would I change now?”

 Chris’ professional yet personable leadership style permeates WordCom’s workplace culture.
 We have veteran employees with 15, 25, and even 30 years of tenure behind them, and newcomers are largely hired to fill growth gaps.
 The strength of our team and our culture continue to promote WordCom’s steady success.

-This CEO goes to great lengths to ensure everyone’s health, safety, and peace of mind are a priority.
 “For me, being CEO is more about making sure people enjoy their jobs, and helping our clients be successful—in that order.”
-Words by which Christopher Wachtel lives, and WordCom thrives.
+These are words by which Christopher Wachtel lives, and WordCom thrives.